 - In Year 7 all students follow courses in: English, Mathematics, Science, Technology, Computer Science, a Modern Foreign Language, Geography, History, Religious Studies, Art, Music, Philosophy for Children, and Physical Education.

 - Year 8 students follow a similar pattern with the introduction of a second Modern Foreign Language.
 This structure is continued into Year 9.

 - During Year 9, the students choose the subjects they wish to continue with, or start for the first time, at GCSE.

 - In Years 10 and 11 certain subjects remain compulsory whilst others remain within the choice of the students.

 - Compulsory subjects are, English language and literature, Mathematics, Science (double award), a Modern Foreign Language, RS and core PE.
-Students can then choose from Art, Biology, Chemistry, Physics, Business, Computer Science, Design and Technology, Drama, Food Preparation and Nutrition, French, Geography, German, History, Media Studies, Music, Physical Education and Spanish.
-For more information please see the Year 9 Options Booklet on the Year 9 pastoral page.
+Students can then choose from Art, Biology, Chemistry, Physics, Business, Computer Science, Design and Technology, Drama, Food Preparation and Nutrition, French, Geography, German, History, Media Studies, Music, Physical Education, Spanish and Triple Science.

 - All students at Key Stage 4 are taught in mixed ability classes, with the exception of English, Mathematics and Science, where students are broadly set according to ability.

 - The majority of students progress into the Sixth Form and then go on to further education, including Oxford and Cambridge Universities.

 - The Sixth Form has approximately 460 students.